revantmendiratta/Arduino-Weather-Station-/README.md

 - **Potentiometer**: For adjusting the LCD contrast (if necessary).

 ## Features
-- Real-time display of temperature (in Celsius) and humidity (in percentage).
+- Real-time display of temperature (in Fahrenheit) and humidity (in percentage).
 - Real-time clock functionality displaying hours and minutes.
 - Simple and intuitive user interface using an LCD screen.
 - Easy-to-follow wiring and coding instructions.